Think-iT-Labs/typed-error/README.md

 ```

-Now, during error handling code can inspect the `type` error and define behaviour accordingly
+Now, during error handling code can inspect the `type` error and define behavior accordingly

 ```ts
 import { MyError, MyErrorType } from "./my-error"